vrcd-community/vrchat-docs-localization/docs/creators.vrchat.com/worlds/components/vrc_spatialaudiosource.md

 VRChat supports using `VRC_SpatialAudioSource` on avatars, albeit with some [limitations](/creators.vrchat.com/worlds/components/vrc_spatialaudiosource#section-avatar-limitations).
 These limitations are in place to prevent abuse and malicious sounds.

 Other than these limitations, `VRC_SpatialAudioSource` works precisely the same on avatars as it does in worlds.
-:::danger Don't Forget to add a SpatialAudioSource!
+::: danger Don't Forget to add a SpatialAudioSource!

 If you don't add a `VRC_SpatialAudioSource` with your avatar audio sources, one will be added by the SDK with default settings.